Notes on a high order fully discrete scheme for the Korteweg-de vries equation with a time-stepping procedure of Runge-Kutta-composition type: Acknowledgement

 \section{Acknowledgement}

-The authors would like to acknowledge travel support, that made possible this collaboration, from the Institute of Applied and Computational Mathematics of FORTH and the Institute of Mathematics (IMUVA) of the University of Valladolid.
+The authors would like to acknowledge travel support, that made possible this collaboration, from the Institute of Applied and Computational Mathematics of FORTH and the Institute of Mathematics (IMUVA) of the University of Valladolid. \headers{A high order fully discrete scheme for the KdV}{V. A. Dougalis, and A. Dur\'an}